 Instructions

-- Fill a mug with hot water to preheat it, then empty.
+- Fill a mug with hot water to preheat it, then empty it.

-- Pour hot coffee into warmed glass.1 cup hot coffee
+- Pour the hot coffee into the warmed glass.1 cup hot coffee

 - Add the brown sugar and stir until completely dissolved.1 tablespoon brown sugar